Your search for 'rates' returned 2336 results.

-monitoring, enables the Council to continually re-evaluate its approach and that of consent holders to resource management and, ultimately, through the refinement of methods and considered responsible resource utilisation, to move closer to achieving sustainable development of the region’s resources.
-1.1.4 Evaluation of environmental and administrative performance Besides discussing the various details of the performance and extent of compliance by Methanex, this report also assigns them a rating
+responsible resource utilisation, to move closer to achieving sustainable development of the region’s resources.
+1.1.4 Evaluation of environmental performance Besides discussing the various details of the performance and extent of compliance by the consent holders, this report also assigns a rating as to each Company’s environmental and administrative performance during the period under review.
+The rating categories are high, good, improvement required and poor for both environmental and

 New Plymouth Housing Devp Capacity Assessment 2021 04 March 2022